 As to an ordinary (even) reflection $\widehat r_\alpha$, it is a well-known fact that for any ordered fundamental root system $\Pi_0=\{\theta_1,\ldots,\theta_N\}$, it becomes under the action of $\widehat r_\alpha$,

 which is in an order corresponding to the order of $\Pi_0$. \end{conven}

-Similarly, the signs of positive and negative, say, $\natural,\sharp\in \{\pm1\}$, have to be taken into consideration after transformations on $\Pi$ through the super Weyl groups.
-We still keep Assumption \ref{conv: appendix} but putting $n=1$, then we show the assumption comes true.
+Similarly, the signs of positive and negative, say, $\natural,\sharp\in \{\pm1\}$, have to be taken into consideration after transformations of $\Pi$ through the super Weyl groups.
+We still keep Assumption \ref{conv: appendix} but putting $n=1$, then we show the assumption holds true.

 \begin{lemma} Suppose $\Pi_0=\{\theta_1,\ldots, \theta_k, \theta_{k+1},\ldots, \theta_{N}\}$ is of the form (\ref{eq: general fs form}), and $\Pi_0'=\widehat r_{\theta}(\Pi_0)$ is the transformation of $\Pi_0$ under a super simple reflection $\widehat r_{\theta}\in \textsf{S}_{\widetilde \Pi}$ (see Proposition \ref{prop: gen system}).
 Then $\Pi_0'$ is also of the form (\ref{eq: general fs form}). \end{lemma}